Akadema: Sponsorship

 Ken-Wel and Reach companies trademarks.

 Manufacturing

 Akadema started manufacturing through suppliers overseas but unlike most manufacturers of the day, Akadema has brought some manufacturing in house to the USA.

 Akadema started its own wood baseball bat shop and can customize a bat.
-Two years later the company opened its own embroidery shop.
-This year the company started its own baseball glove shop making it one of the few companies that still makes wood bats, metal bats and gloves in the USA.

 In 2008 the company purchased an industrial building and consolidated its operations under one roof in Hawthorne, NJ.
 According to Inc. magazine, 2007 sales were 4.8 million.
 Current sales are said to be around seven million.

+In 2010, the company opened its own embroidery shop.
+That same year the company started its own baseball glove shop making it one of the few companies that still makes wood bats, metal bats and gloves in the USA.